yegor256/takes/README.md

     final String body = new RqPrint(req).printBody();
     if (body.isEmpty()) {
       throw new RsForward(
-        new RsFlash("message can't be empty")
+        new RsFlash("Message can't be empty")
       );
     }
     // save the message to the database return new RsForward(
       new RsFlash(
-        "thanks, the message was posted"
+        "Thanks, the message was posted"
       ),
       "/"
     );